Henry J. Lloyd

-Henry James Lloyd (2 February 1794 - 3 September 1853) was an English amateur cricketer who played first-class cricket from 1815 to 1830.
+Henry James Lloyd (2 February 1794 - 3 September 1853) was an English amateur cricketer who played from 1815 to 1830.

 Lloyd was born at Marylebone, London.
-Mainly associated with Marylebone Cricket Club (MCC), he made 34 known appearances in first-class matches.
+Mainly associated with Marylebone Cricket Club (MCC), he made 34 known appearances in important matches.
 He played for several predominantly amateur teams including the Gentlemen in the Gentlemen v Players series.
 He died at Brighton, Sussex.